-Considered to be one of the first cities to be planned in Kerala, the city is astoundingly well laid out and has a corridor of waterways which will transport you, both literally and figuratively, through a journey you cannot forget.
+Considered to be one of the first cities planned in Kerala, the city is astoundingly well laid out and has a corridor of waterways which will transport you, both literally and figuratively, through a journey you cannot forget.

 A trip to Alleppey dictates that you take some time off exclusively for appreciating the backwaters and the scenic beauty surrounding it.
 Beaches, lakes and the much-acclaimed cruise in the houseboat await you!

-Thanks to the given terrain, Alleppey plays hosts to the annual Nehru Trophy Boat Race which sees participation from a number of boat clubs across the region.
+Thanks to the given terrain, Alleppey plays host to the annual Nehru Trophy Boat Race which sees participation from a number of boat clubs across the region.
 It is said that the system of awarding the rolling trophy to the winning team was initiated by Jawaharlal Nehru in one of his trips to the city.

 Entranced by his experience of a boat ride, he decided to recognize the effort and skill of the team that finished first.
-The competition has entered its 60th year now and is still celebrated with great enthusiasm.

 Held on the second Saturday of August every year, this event electrifies the otherwise placid waters of Alleppey and envelops the city in its infectious spirit.
 This period might be good to visit Kerala, considering the heavy rains of June and July would have passed.

-For a Wholesome Spiritual Experience - Tourist places in and around Alleppey
+For A Wholesome Spiritual Experience – Tourist Places In And Around Alleppey

 Setting foot in this part of the world is an invitation for the spirit of nature to touch you, in tangible and intangible forms.
 If you further feel a need to amplify your spiritual experience by visiting the house of God, Alleppey will not disappoint you.